 Our intent is that the Curriculum:

 - Provides a broad, innovative and balanced curriculum that is challenging, comprehensive, underpinned by the principles of the International Baccalaureate Middle Years Programme and is accessible to all pupils, regardless of prior attainment, academic ability or need.

 - Delivers opportunities for students to become accomplished and reflective lifelong learners, with useful, transferable skills and well embedded schemas of knowledge.
 Students will leave with enhanced digital literacy and understanding across a range of disciplines, including numeracy, and literacy.

 - Fosters a culture in which students are independent, highly ambitious and achieve excellent outcomes , opening doors to a variety of future opportunities and enabling them to access further education and careers of their choice.

-Expands students’ perspectives through a range of spiritual, moral, social and cultural opportunities, creating globally aware young citizens with a sense of moral and social responsibility who also have the necessary IB Learner qualities to overcome the challenges they are likely to encounter in life.
+- Expands students’ perspectives through a range of spiritual, moral, social and cultural opportunities, creating globally aware young citizens with a sense of moral and social responsibility who also have the necessary IB Learner Profile attributes to overcome the challenges they are likely to encounter in life.

 The implementation of the curriculum is the way in which the intended curriculum content and skills are delivered, taught and learned.
 In order for implementation of our innovative and broad curriculum to be highly effective teachers must demonstrate expert knowledge of both their subject and pedagogy.
 Equally, teachers plan high quality sequences of learning, with interdisciplinary links that support students to be suitably challenged, think, articulate, apply and problem solve fluently.
 In addition students are provided with opportunities to nurture and develop inquiring minds and master lifelong approaches to learning skills.

 Highly effective curriculum implementation will:

 - Embed accumulated knowledge in students’ long term memory through well considered, systematic retrieval practice tasks, enabling them to form rich schemata (knowledge and understanding) over time.

 - Utilise direct instruction, modelling and dual coding to reduce cognitive load, effectively share expert knowledge, introduce novel content and demonstrate approaches to learning skills.